 At the time of the study, the accepted evidence which had informed the NICE guideline recommendations suggested that acupuncture treatment for chronic lower back pain, headaches and migraine was cost effective and recommended it as a treatment option [19].
 Recommendations suggested a course of up to 10 treatments over a period of 8-12 weeks [19].
 Patients in this study may have received suboptimal treatment as a result of discontinuation.
 However, in 2016, the NICE guidance changed [21] and this may have repercussions for this NHS service [10-12].

 Sabate proffers that if patients discontinue prior to completing the course, the full benefits of the treatment are not being experienced and the overall effectiveness of the health system is reduced [20].
 Furthermore, failure to adhere to therapy can be associated with poor treatment outcomes [20].
 However, this reasoning cannot necessarily be applied to acupuncture as there is generally no authorised guidance as to what constitutes best practice for any given illness, and the recommended length of a course can be considered as somewhat arbitrary.
-Despite all of the patients within this category of ‘non-discontinuers’ having reported positive treatment outcomes, it could be argued that full benefits of completing the course are not being realised, but it is difficult for this to be determined and, at best, we could surmise that more treatments would have been better.
+Despite all of the patients within this category of ‘non-discontinuers’ having reported positive treatment outcomes, it could be argued that the full benefits of completing the course are not being realised, but it is difficult for this to be determined and, at best, we could surmise that more treatments would have been better.

 Given that four of the patients within this study had also been identified as having used the service before, and a further patient mentioned that they were already back on referral waiting list, patients who discontinue before completing a course might be more likely to request re-referral to the clinic for treatment of the same condition in the future.
-This impacts clinic resources and the cost-effectiveness of the service as well as GP time.
-If patients can be encouraged to complete the course, or can be made aware that they have not yet completed their treatment, clinical outcomes may be improved and the need for re-referral reduced.
+This impacts on clinic resources and the cost-effectiveness of the service as well as GP time.
+If patients can be encouraged to complete the course, or are made aware that they have not yet completed their treatment, clinical outcomes may be improved and the need for re-referral reduced.

 Regarding availability as a reason for discontinuing, patients are more likely to discontinue if they cannot find appointments that work for them.
 It is important to provide the flexibility to allow patients to select the time and date of their appointment which reduces non-attendance [21].
 The clinic does not currently provide early morning, late evening or weekend availability and at the time of the study there was a waiting list of 12 weeks.
 If patients were able to book concurrent appointments in advance, it would means that breaks in treatment were avoided, and they might be less likely to discontinue.